shustariov-andrey/requangular-boilerplate/README.md

 `grunt`

-To build code (concatenate and minify), run: `grunt build`.
+To build code (lint, test, concatenate and minify), run: `grunt build`.
 Compiled version of application will be availabe at `/out` folder.
 Serve this folder via http, to access it

+In development mode, use grunt (alias to grunt watch), to allow grunt automatically watch changes ant run linters and tests.